The Bipolar Paradox: How Do Mood Disorders and High Performance Intersect?

 So what?

-• People like Hilary Spence, Jos van der Burg, and Nick Cohen created the conditions that enabled me to operate at my best long before I had a diagnosis.
-For someone living with bipolar, the most valuable thing you can offer isn’t sympathy, it’s the space and autonomy to exercise their mind fully while managing their own rhythm.
+People like Hilary Spence, Jos van der Burg, and Nick Cohen created the conditions that enabled me to operate at my best long before I had a diagnosis.
+For someone living with Bipolar, the most valuable thing you can offer isn’t sympathy, it’s the space and autonomy to exercise their minds fully while managing their own rhythm.
 That freedom is the real differentiator between dysfunction and brilliance.

 Now what?

-• At the level of culture, flow becomes a model for governance.
+At the level of culture, flow becomes a model for governance.
 It shows that performance stability is not the absence of emotion but the intelligent regulation of it.
-Whether in leadership, education, or public service, the principles are transferable: psychological safety enables exploration, structure enables scale, and together they form the infrastructure of sustainable excellence.
+Whether in business, sport, military or the arts, the principles are transferable: psychological safety enables exploration, structure enables scale, and together they form the infrastructure of sustainable excellence.

 What next?